sib-swiss/unix-first-steps-training/exercise_instructions.md

 5. **List the content of the directory in chronological order** (oldest file first) and in reverse chronological order (newest file first).

+:fire:
+**Tip:** a very handy functionality that the shell provides is the ability to **auto-complete file/directory names**.
+You simply have to start typing the start of a file/directory name, and then press on **TAB** on your keyboard.
+The shell will autocomplete (as much as possible) the file name.
+You can try this functionality to autocomplete the name of the file `a_regular_file_with_a_really_long_name.md`.

 <br>
 <details><summary><b>Exercise solution</b></summary>
 <p>